indico/indico/DEVELOPMENT.md

 directions!

 When adding a new column that is not nullable, you need to add it in two steps: First create it with a `server_default` value set to whatever default value you want.
-Afterwars, use the `alter_column` operation to remove the default value.
+Afterwards, use the `alter_column` operation to remove the default value.
 While keeping it would not hurt, it's better to stay in sync with the SQLAlchemy model!